How do rising interest rates affect my loans?

 A growing economy is good right?

 In theory yes, but it could also mean interest rates are more likely to go up.
-After a long period of maintaining relatively low interest rates, the Federal Reserve has raised rates for the third time in 2018.
-Experts are speculating whether there will be another increase before the end of the year and how many more we'll see in 2019.
+After a long period of maintaining relatively low interest rates, rates have started to rise.

 What do rising rates mean?